PRODYNA/WhatTheHack039/Student_Guide/Challenge-04.md

 You need to fulfill these requirements to complete this challenge:

-- Supply environment variables to the Web and API containers over Kubernetes config maps or secrets.
+- Supply environment variables to the Web and API containers over Kubernetes config maps and secrets.
 - For sensitive parameters (like the database user password) make sure that they are not stored anywhere in the Kubernetes cluster, but in a purpose-built secret store such as Azure Key Vault.
 - Non-sensitive configuration for the containers should be supplied from a configuration map, not hard coded in the manifests.
 - Make sure that no static password is stored in the AKS cluster that allows access to the Azure Key Vault.